-Table 17.1-1 lists the transactions for each actor directly involved in the Teaching File and Clinical Trial Export Profile.
-In order to claim support of this Integration Profile, an implementation must perform the required transactions (labeled "R").
+Figure 17.1-1: Teaching File and Clinical Trial Export Actor Diagram implementation must perform the required transactions (labeled "R").
 Transactions labeled "O" are optional.
-A complete list of options defined by this Integration Profile and that implementations may choose to support is listed in Volume 1, Section 17.2.
+A complete list of options defined by this Integration Profile and that implementations may choose to support is listed in Section 17.2.